Admiral-Enigma/Le_Coinflip/README.md

 # Install
  * First clone the repo
  * Run npm install
- * To start the server run npm start
+ * Then start the server by running npm start

 # Todo list
  * Make the countdown work - Done!